DileepKodavalla/Project/README.md

 # A Supervised Intrusion Detection System for Smart Home IoT Devices

-This repository contains the complete source code, hardware architecture, and research documentation for an advanced, dual-layered IoT Smart Home Security and Fire Safety System[cite: 1].
+This repository contains the complete source code, hardware architecture, and research documentation for an advanced, dual-layered IoT Smart Home Security and Fire Safety System.

 The system mitigates traditional camera "cold start" initialization latencies by utilizing an ESP32 edge microcontroller alongside a multi-threaded Python supervisor application to achieve near-instantaneous forensic image capture and transmission.